Thin Lens Magnification Calculator

 Limitations and Assumptions

-The results from this calculator are based on the thin lens approximation and several simplifying assumptions.
-These make the formulas easier to use and are appropriate for most introductory problems, but they also limit how accurately the model reflects real optical systems.
+The results from this calculator are based on the thin lens approximation and several ideal assumptions.
+Those assumptions make the formulas elegant and very useful, but they also limit the model.
+Understanding the limits helps you decide when the answer is a reliable prediction and when it is only a first estimate.

 Related Uses and Next Steps